Posted by Early Growth

 Does my startup need an audit?
 As an entrepreneur, you’ve no doubt asked yourself this question.
 And you’re not alone.

-Often I work with business owners who think their company is in need of a traditional audit.
+Often I work with startups who think their company is in need of a traditional audit.
 My first question for them is always...why?

-In some cases, the high level of assurance of an audit is required and no other substitute will do.
-Third parties, like investors and lenders, may insist on assurance that the financial statements they are basing their decisions on accurately represent the state of your financial condition.
+In some cases, the high level of assurance and security of a startup audit is required and no other substitute will do.
+Third parties, like investors and lenders, may insist on assurance that the financial data they are basing their decisions on accurately represent the state of your financial condition.
 In particular, they may want to know that: